deckhouse/virtualization/docs/README.md

 - A processor with x86_64 architecture and support for Intel-VT or AMD-V instructions.
 - The Linux kernel on the cluster nodes must be version 5.7 or newer.
 - The [CNI Cilium](/documentation/v1/modules/021-cni-cilium/) module to provide network connectivity for virtual machines.
-- Modules SDS-DRBD or [CEPH-CSI](/documentation/v1/modules/031-ceph-csi/) for storing virtual machine data.
+- Modules [SDS-DRBD](https://deckhouse.io/modules/sds-drbd/stable/) or [CEPH-CSI](/documentation/v1/modules/031-ceph-csi/) for storing virtual machine data.
 It is also possible to use other storage options that support the creation of block devices with `RWX` (`ReadWriteMany`) access mode.

+## What do I need to enable the module?

+Procedure for enabling the module

+1. Configure the deckhouse cluster
+2. Enable the CNI Cilium module
+3. Install and configure SDS-DRBD/CEPH/etc storage
+4. Enable the virtualization module

 ## Architecture